neoforged/Documentation/src/pages/contributing.md

 When describing a concept, you should first introduce what the concept is, where it is used in Minecraft, why it should be used, and how to use it.
 Each section within a concept should have a header.
 A section can also be broken into sub-sections if necessary.
 For example, each recipe within a cookbook can have a sub-section for ingredients and the recipe itself.

-If you need to prefer to other concepts, the relevant page should be linked along with a summary and/or some example to understand the application.
+If you need to refer to other concepts, the relevant page should be linked along with a summary and/or some example to understand the application.

 ## Examples